Optimization of Tree Ensembles: Proofs

 Otherwise, if $\ell^* \notin \rightleaves(s)$, then again, we have $\sum_{\ell \in \leftleaves(s)} y_{t,\ell} = 0$, which is automatically less than or equal to $1 - \sum_{j \in \cond(s)} x_{\var(s),j}$ (again, it can only be 0 or 1).
 This establishes that $\yb_t$ is a feasible solution to the subproblem~\eqref{prob:SubPrimal}. \\

 \textbf{Unique feasible solution}.
 To establish that the proposed solution is the only feasible solution, we proceed as follows.
-We will show that if a solution $\yb_t$ is a feasible solution of problem~\eqref{prob:SubPrimal}, then it must be equal to the solution of the statement of the proposition.
+We will show that if a solution $\yb_t$ is a feasible solution of \problemeqref{prob:SubPrimal}, then it must be equal to the solution of the statement of the proposition.

 Let $\ell \in \leaves(t)$ such that $\ell \neq \ell^*$.
 Then by Lemma~\ref{lemma:leafdecomp}, we have that